mdg-soc-19/code-on/README.md

-# code_on
+# Code On

 A Flutter project that supliments CodeForces by providing a recommendation system.

 ## Curent Progress

 Complete :-

 - Authentication.
 - Firestore for problems.

 Under Progress:-

 - Cloud Functions to generate recommendations.